- 16 Jun 2023

 Debug services using VS-Code console

-Configure compute used by service
+Configure compute used by the service

 - Instance type (selected from catalogue)

 How Does it Work

 A Package is installed by uploading files or connecting the codebase from Git.